Artists to Antarctica

 The Artists to Antarctica programme, also known as the Antarctica New Zealand Arts Fellowship and the Invited Artists Programme Antarctic Arts Fellows, was a community engagement programme run by Antarctica New Zealand, the government agency conducting New Zealand's activities in Antarctica.

 From the 2014/15 season, this program was replaced by The Antarctica New Zealand Community Engagement Programme.

+Recipients

 Recipients of Antarctica New Zealand Arts Fellowship under the Artists to Antarctica Programme and the Invited Artists Programme include: